LenkaSeg/kiwi-challenge/README.md

     sudo docker stop [container id]
 = or kill.
 Just stops the container.

-- some command line magic for removing all the old containers (because they take space), called piping
+Some command line magic for removing all the old containers (because they take space), called piping

     sudo docker ps --all
 = lists all the containers